 TDIU: Total Disability Individual Unemployability

-Total Disability Based on Individual Unemployability (TDIU) Explained for VA Disability Benefits is a comprehensive guide that helps veterans understand how the VA can pay at the 100 percent disability rate even when their combined rating is less than 100 percent.
-This page explains how TDIU works under 38 CFR § 4.16, including the eligibility requirements for schedular and extraschedular consideration, and how the VA determines whether service-connected conditions prevent "substantially gainful employment."
-It also breaks down key concepts such as marginal employment, sheltered work environments, and how the VA evaluates medical and vocational evidence when deciding unemployability claims.
-You will find clear guidance on qualification thresholds, required forms like VA Form 21-8940, and common mistakes that can delay or reduce approval chances.
-Whether you are unable to maintain steady employment or preparing supporting evidence for a claim, this guide helps you understand how TDIU is evaluated and what it takes to qualify for 100 percent-level compensation.
+This guide explains how the VA can pay you at the 100 percent rate even when your combined rating is below 100 percent.
+You will learn how TDIU works under 38 CFR § 4.16, the eligibility for schedular and extraschedular consideration, and how the VA decides whether your service-connected conditions prevent "substantially gainful employment."
+It covers marginal employment, sheltered work environments, and how the VA weighs medical and vocational evidence.
+You will also find the qualification thresholds, the forms you need like VA Form 21-8940, and the common mistakes that delay or sink a claim.
+Whether you cannot hold steady work or are preparing evidence to file, this guide shows you how TDIU is evaluated and what it takes to qualify.

 What Is TDIU?